opensearch-project/documentation-website/_analyzers/custom-analyzer.md

 # Creating a custom analyzer

-To create a custom analyzer, you must specify a combination of the following components:
+To create a custom analyzer, specify a combination of the following components:

 - Character filters (zero or more)